 UK Poker Tax

 Few love the idea of paying over 20% or more of their earnings to the government.
-If you’re a winning player and worried about the tax implications in UK.
-Don’t worry, I will do my best to answer UK poker tax related questions in this article.
+If you’re consistently winning at poker with a decent win rate and worried about the tax implications in UK, don’t worry!
+We will do our best to answer UK poker tax related questions in this article.

 Do you have to pay tax on poker winnings in the UK?

 Gambling and poker winnings are not taxed in the UK.
 This is music to the ears of poker players based in UK.
 It doesn’t matter whether you play online poker or at the casino.
 Both are considered gambling winnings and thus not taxable.
+This is surely a reason why poker is popular in the UK.
 This law has been in place since 2001 when Gordon Brown, then Chancellor of Exchequer got rid of it.
 This was largely due to the perceived threat of offshore betting.

 There is no tax on poker winnings online or in casinos the United Kingdom.
 You get to keep 100% of your winnings.